TheodoreChu/append-editor/README.txt

 In the Append Editor, you do not need trailing spaces.
 To create a new line, simply press enter/return on your keyboard.
 To create a new paragraph, skip two lines.

-In the Append mode, the **New Line** checkbox adds two spaces and a new line to the beginning of your note.
+In the Append Mode, the **New Line** checkbox adds two spaces and a new line to the beginning of your note.
 The **New Paragraph** checkbox adds two spaces and two new lines to the beginning of your note.
 If both are checked, new paragraph will take precedence.
 I am considering to switch these to radio buttons, but that would require at least one option to be checked at all times.

 ## Lists